-Mental Health Lead- Debbie Newman
+Mental Health Lead

-I am putting together a Mental Health Strategy for the school in conjunction with Early Help for Mental Health.
-The aim is to help all students, staff and parents have a greater awareness of mental health and to signpost vulnerable children to targeted support from the Student and Family Support team and other agencies where appropriate
+The Mental Health Lead has reviewed our Mental Health Strategy, which was written in conjunction with Early Help for Mental Health.
+The aim is to help all students, staff and parents have a greater awareness of mental health and to signpost vulnerable children to targeted support from the Student and Family Support Team and other agencies where appropriate

-Pupil Premium Lead- Liane Childs
+Pupil Premium Lead

-Is responsible for writing and reviewing the Pupil Premium spending plan.
-Liane is responsible for organising and running of all the additional provisions we offer for our Pupil Premium children (please see Pupil Premium section on the website for more detail).
-Liane's role also involves regular contact with our Pupil Premium Governors.
-Liane is the Young Carers lead and has achieved the 'Bronze award for Young carers in school'. she works closely with Devon Young Carers ad supports Parents/Families to make referrals for additional support.
-(Please see Young Carers Policy for more detail).
+The Pupil Premium Lead is responsible for writing and reviewing the Pupil Premium spending plan.
+Rebecca is responsible for the organising of and running of all additional provisions we offer for our Pupil Premium children (please see Pupil Premium section on the website for more detail).
+The Pupil Premium Leads role also involves regular contact with our Pupil Premium Governor.